What does it take to launch an app?

 5. A Landing Page For The User To Land On!

-A crucial point of app marketing plan, the landing page is going to be the entry point for your website.
+A crucial point of an app marketing plan, the landing page is going to be the entry point for your website.
 It is going to help you to create a two-way communication channel between you and your clients.

 With a properly designed landing page, the visitors to your app website is going to find out about your app.
 Not only that, if you can interest them enough, they might even end up registering for the early access for the app, so don’t forget to add the proper CTA buttons.